-In the back of your exercise book, on a whole page, draw a large number six.
-Around your drawing write down as many facts as you can think of about the number six.
+In the back of your exercise book, on a whole page, draw a large number one.
+Around your drawing write down as many facts as you can think of about the number one.

 How did you use this starter?
 Can you suggest